tricodex/Reproducing_DialSummEval/README.md

 ## Code

 Depending on the operating system (e.g. Linux/Windows), several paths within the code need to be adjusted, beware of \ and /.
-The base directory in every python file need to be adjusted or commented out.
+The base directory in every python file needs to be adjusted or commented out.

 ## Analysis